Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

 To put it simply, the `Sync Code` determines the start of a valid JVS packet, which always has the value of `0xE0`.
 The `Node` indicates the destination address, or the slave device/node of destination.
-The `Byte` determines the size of the rest of the packet, including the *checksum*, and this sum helps to identify if a packet is corrupt or not.
-The `Data` is, precisely, the data, which is formed by a *command* and arguments.
+The `Byte` determines the size of the rest of the packet, including the checksum, and this sum helps to identify if a packet is corrupt or not.
+The `Data` is, precisely, the data, which is formed by a **command** and arguments.
 There’s a large list of commands for different functions.
 In emulation, most of the commands are hardcoded for the initialization of the I/O board, so the one that really matters to us is the command `0x20`, `SWINP`, or more friendly, **Switch Inputs**:

 <br>